Luke Beatty joins Brandfolder as its new CEO

 “I think that next to a business’ customer list and a business’ IP, their brand often has the most value in the company,” he said.

 Beatty added that after raising only $3 million in funding from angel investors, Brandfolder decided against chasing a big venture round, but he won’t rule it out in the future. (“Never say never.”)
-Still, it may not be necessary, since the company is already cash-flow positive.
+Still, it may not be necessary, as the company is already cash-flow positive.

 Looking ahead, Beatty said one of the big challenges will be creating more features for Brandfolder’s different customer groups while ensuring that the product is something that can be adopted “quickly, easily and efficiently — so you don’t need weeks of training.”